carmenbianca/report-liferay/plan.md

 \Glspl{license} that do not provide the user with these freedoms, then, are "\gls{proprietary}" or "\gls{non-free}" \glspl{license}.

-@osi-osd has a similar requirement for a license to be identified as a
+@osi-osd has a similar requirement for a \gls{license} to be identified as a
 \gls{foss} \gls{license}.
 It says that a \gls{license} must abide by the Open Source Definition.